 According to the experts, positional plagiocephaly often resolves itself, and some studies have shown even kids who don't get the helmets have good outcomes.

-That's why the helmets can be a controversial subject for some, and Teigen has already seen some backlash from internet commenters critical of her decision to get Miles a helmet.
+That's why the helmets can be a controversial subject for some, and Teigen has seen some backlash from internet commenters critical of her decision to get Miles a helmet.

 Whether or not a child needs with positional plagiocephaly needs physio therapy, a helmet, or both is a conversation for the child's parents and pediatrician.
 In some cases a doctor may recommend a helmet, in others they may not.